-Ninth annual Ghosts of the Sagebrush Tour this weekendSeptember 26th, 2012 by Bartshé, Education Director
+Ninth annual Ghosts of the Sagebrush Tour this weekendSeptember 26th, 2012 by Bartshé, Eastern Sierra Policy Director

 This weekend, the Mono Basin Historical Society presents their annual fundraiser, the Ghosts of the Sagebrush Tour, which focuses on the history of Lee Vining this year.
 To purchase tickets, visit the Mono Basin Historical Society online, stop by the Old Schoolhouse Museum in Hess Park, call (760) 647-6461, or email the museum curator.

 —Friday night dinner catered by chef Matt Toomey at the Lee Vining Community Center, $25 per person

 —Saturday tour of Lee Vining beginning at the Old Schoolhouse Museum with talks by old-timers familiar with the town’s history; 10:00am–4:00pm; lunch at Bodie Mike’s is $25 per person

 Dave Carle of the Mono Basin Historical Society writes: Ninety years ago, in 1922, the Eastern Sierra town of Lee Vining was envisioned after Chris Mattly bought land then known as “Poverty Flat.”
 By 1926, Mattly subdivided town lots that became Lee Vining, named for prospector Lee Roy Vining, who had established a sawmill in 1857 along the nearby creek.
 The town serves as the eastern gateway to Yosemite National Park via Tioga Pass on Highway 120 west.

 Don’t miss out on this great weekend of history, community, and good fun in Lee Vining!
 Get your tickets today.